bitsmanent/scripts/README.md

 dbrowse
 ------
-Little dmenu-based file browser which output the selected file (if any).
+Little dmenu-based file browser which output the selected files (if any).

-Sample usage:
+Sample usage (for a single file):

 ```
 $ mimeopen "$(/path/of/dbrowse)"